PeninaSchuss/HebHandTaleApp-ServerSide/README.md

 ## How to run the project
 ### If the second part of the project - translation and audio of a word - is used, the following steps must be taken:
-1) Create an account in Rapid api and get a key for the google translate api. https://rapidapi.com/googlecloud/api/google-translate1/tutorials/how-to-use-the-google-translate-api-with-javascript
+1) Create an account in Rapid api and get a key for the Google Translate api. https://rapidapi.com/googlecloud/api/google-translate1/tutorials/how-to-use-the-google-translate-api-with-javascript
 2) Paste the key in the appropriate place, in the file: google_translate_api.py under the folder: api_utils.
 3) Create an account in EdenAi and get a key for the text to speech api. https://docs.edenai.co/reference/start-your-ai-journey-with-edenai
 4) Paste the key in the appropriate place, in the file: edenAi_api.py under the folder: api_utils.
 So far the instructions for using the translation.

 ### Instructions for running the project:
 #### In order to use the functions found in the server_api.py file, you must run this file using Flask framework:
-On a Windows computer this can be done using the Windows Power Shell:
+On a Windows computer this can be done using the Windows PowerShell:
 1) Open the Windows PowerShell.
 2) Go to the folder where the project is located.
 3) Run the following command: ```$env:FLASK_APP = "server_api.recognize_word"```